 Cass says, “The right colors impact the energy of your environment, with the potential to make your surroundings more interesting and alive.
 We can choose colors that will accent the best architectural features while also drawing the eye away from lesser ones.
 This can shape and personalize your home or business by emphasizing a style (from traditional to ultra-modern) or creating a mood — anything from neutral and serene to saturated and exciting.”

 She adds, “Color has always been important in my work whether it was in drawing, painting, textile design, in photographing in 35 countries, or as a former painting contractor myself.”
 While her advice and critique can be very direct and sometimes a bit abrupt, Cass’ consulting style is distinctly collaborative, rather than simply prescriptive.
 She emphasizes, “My goal as a consultant is to help my clients visualize the possibilities.”

 There’s another aspect of Cass’ work that we’ve observed in our collaborations with her, to the point where it almost seems like magic.
 Cass chooses colors that match the people who live in or work in the environments.
 I have literally stood outside a client’s house, after her work and our work is done, looked at the newly-painted facade, and thought, those colors ARE that client.

-BELOW: Before and after photos of a floating home in Alameda — a recent Arana project, with Cass as color consultant.
+(In this article: Before and after photos of a floating home in Alameda — a recent Arana project, with Cass as color consultant.)